lixixibj/DeepTVAR-data-code/README.md

 The corresponding forecasts will be saved in the folder `benchmarks-code-data/QBLL/`.

 #### 4. VAR
-The following R code will make predictions from 20 training samples using time-invarient VAR model
+The following R code will make predictions from 20 training samples using a time-invariant VAR model
 ```
 VAR_EU_3_prices.R
 ```
-The output of forecasting accuracies in terms of APE and SIS at h=1,...,12 is
+The output of forecasting accuracies in terms of MSE, MAPE, MIS and MSIS at h=1,...,12 is
 ```
 > print('ts')
 [1] "ts"